estellederrien/vue-starter-webpack-node-cli-4/README.md

 Currently in DEV state !
 Please allow from 2 weeks to 2 months for it to get finished.

-Desc : This starter aims is to be able to start any web-app, with all ready generics components, the starter is plugged to a node.js-mongoDb back end .<br />
+Desc : This starter aims is to be able to start any web-app, with all ready generics components, the starter is plugged to a node.js-mongoDb back end .
+My node back end is private and available on demand.<br />

 The demo will be available on Microsoft Azure : https://starter1000.azurewebsites.net/<br /><br />
 Testing: log in with -> login: admin@admin.com -> password: admin <br />